 Accountability Requirements

-Includes the following Requirements: annual declaration on compliance, third party arrangements, prepaid fee protection measures, public liability insurance and compliance with other requirements.
+Includes the following Requirements: annual declaration on compliance, Notification of material changes, Third party arrangements, Prepaid fee protection measures, Public liability insurance and Compliance with laws

 Last updated: